|

 beaten by police in Boston.
 In New York, they were "attacked by police, soldiers

-and onlookers."
-Hundreds of them were arrested for "obstructing traffic."
+Hundreds of women were arrested for "obstructing traffic."
+In

-In defense of their civil liberties, many who could have avoided prison by
+defense of their civil liberties, many who could have avoided prison by paying

-paying fines refused to so.
-Their position was that they had not broken any law
+fines refused to so.
+Their position was that they had not broken any law and

-and that their arrests were politically motivated.
-The Wilson administration
+that their arrests were politically motivated.
+The Wilson administration refused

 earlier government leniency gave way to harsher sentences and treatment.